Trinak91/aws-cybersecurity-home-lab/README.md

 This confirms that direct root SSH access has been disabled while public-key authentication remains enabled and password-based SSH authentication remains disabled.
+## Linux File Permission Assessment

+### /etc/passwd

+The permissions of `/etc/passwd` were reviewed using `ls -l`.

+    -rw-r--r-- 1 root root /etc/passwd

+The file is owned by `root` and is writable only by the root user.
+Other users have read-only access, which is expected because Linux systems require account information in `/etc/passwd` to be readable.

+### Security Assessment

+No excessive write permissions were identified on `/etc/passwd`.
+Restricting write access to root helps prevent unauthorized modification of system account information.

 This follows the principle of least privilege and reduces the risk associated with direct remote root access.